The Patent Application - An Important Step

 Before you go to the Patent Office to file an application for your invention, you should first check whether your invention meets the criteria of the DPMA, the German Patent Trademark Office, or the European Patent Office (EPO).

 The invention you want to patent must be new.
-The device or procedure that you wish to apply for may not be derived in an obvious way from the current state of the art, i.e. it must be "inventive".
-The current state of the art is everything that has already been published.
-No matter whether documents were published in writing or someone exhibited an invention at a trade fair or described it in a speech.
-All this is regarded as “state of the art” – even if it has been published in a foreign language and on the other side of the world or shown at exhibitions.
+The device or procedure that you wish to have patented may not be derived in an obvious way from the current state of the art, i.e. it must be "inventive".
+The current state of the art is everything that has already been published on this particular subject, whether as written and published document, exhibited as invention at a trade fair or described in speech.
+All of this is considered “state of the art” – even if published in a foreign language and on the other side of the world, or, as mentioned before, simply shown at an exhibition.

-To check if someone has had the same idea as you, you should perform thorough research.
+To check if someone has had the same idea as you yet, thorough research is a must.

 Tip: Check your application before filing it with the DPMA or EPO: